 In order to find your long-tail keywords, you need to conduct keyword research.
 This is part of every SEO strategy.

 Several tools are available at a range of prices, including some that are free.
-The only way to discover which one works best for you is to test out a few and see for yourself.
+The only way to discover which one works best for you is to test some out and see for yourself.

-SEMRush is a popular paid keyword search tool.
-Its Keyword Magic Tool allows users to gain access to over 14 million suggestions for a single search query.
+Semrush is a popular paid keyword search tool.
+Its Keyword Magic Tool allows users to gain access to over 14 million keyword suggestions for a single search query.
 It promises to find low-competition keywords by analyzing:

 - Competitive density: The level of competition between advertisers bidding on a keyword in their PPC campaigns.